I am an assistant professor in the Theory of Computation Lab of the EECS Department at the University of Michigan.

-Research Interest: I’m interested in the intersection of theoretical cryptography and game theory, as well as related areas in theoretical Computer Science.
+Research Interest: I’m interested in the intersection of theoretical cryptography and game theory, as well as related areas in Theoretical Computer Science.
+My work mainly focuses on combining cryptography and game theory to design incentive-compatible and provably secure decentralized protocols.
+I’m also interested in error correction codes and their application in cryptographic primitives.

 Publications